 Any of your bot's cards can be placed after the Conversation Plugin - and it will be delivered to the user right after the handover session is finished.

-You can use this to collect feedback on the Live Chat sessions, or simply return your users into a specific part of the bot's flow.
+You can use this to collect feedback on the Live Chat sessions, or simply return your users to a specific part of the bot's flow.

 Facebook’s documentation (including the Handover Protocol API Reference)